DBCDK/bi-solr-sync/README.md

   --since SINCE    If set the query will only find documents since the given date.
 Must be formatted in a way Solr understands, e.g. '2021-10-11T07:00:00Z'.
   --upload         If set the file is uploaded to sharepoint
 ```
-In addition, the environment variable `FIELDS` must be set with a comma separated list of solr fields to include.
+In addition, the environment variable `FIELDS` must be set with a semicolon separated list of solr fields to include.

 Note that if --upload is set the following environment variables must be set as well:
 ```